-The organization is intensely aware of the urgent need to protect data, especially since parties to the conflict sometimes target people NRC is helping.
-“When you’re dealing with the identity and the data of people who have been forced to flee a war or a regime, that information is not just core to our work—it’s also core to their well-being and survival,” says Galli.
+The organisation is intensely aware of the urgent need to protect data, especially since parties to the conflict sometimes target people NRC is helping.
+“When you’re dealing with the identities and data of people who have been forced to flee a war or a regime, that information is not just core to our work—it’s also core to their well-being and survival,” says Galli.
 “Therefore, that's one of our biggest concerns; how do we safeguard that information in the long-term?”

 Finding new partners

-At the time, the organization’s technology landscape was primarily on-premise, and included a data center, an enterprise resource planning system, Active Directory, Exchange, SharePoint, a basic multi-factor authentication solution, and an email client.
+At the time, the organisation’s technology landscape was primarily on-premise, and included a data center, an enterprise resource planning system, Active Directory, Exchange, SharePoint, a basic multi-factor authentication solution and an email client.

 The collaborative opportunities offered by the Center for the Digital Nonprofit help, too.
 “We use the tools that the center puts out there to assess our status versus our peers, and also compare standards,” says Galli.
 “When our leadership sees what others are doing, it resonates in a different manner, as opposed to us just saying ‘we need this, we need that.’”

-After joining NetHope, NRC finally had the tools and the collaborative support it needed to modernize its IT infrastructure.
+After joining NetHope, NRC gained useful tools and collaborative support for modernising its IT infrastructure.

 “NetHope has really been a force multiplier for our technology journey,” says Galli.
-“We’ve met peers with the same challenges as us, and benefitted from an ability to exchange and build on each others' learnings and failures.
-We also use NetHope as a conduit to meet and to collaborate with organizations like Okta.”
+“We’ve met peers who have the same challenges as us.
+We’ve benefitted from our exchanges with these colleagues, and we’ve built on each others' learnings and failures.”

-To help field workers and office-based employees do their work more effectively, NRC needed an identity solution that could provide frictionless, secure access to both cloud and on-prem solutions.
+To help field workers and office-based employees work more effectively, NRC needed an identity solution that could reduce friction and secure access to both cloud and on-prem solutions.

-“We need to be sure that you are who you are so we can give you access to the systems and information that you need in the role you play for NRC,” says Grandt.
-“Everything revolves around your identity and what we know about you.”
+“We need to be sure that our users are who they say they are, so we can grant access to the systems and information they need to fulfill their roles,” says Grandt.
+“Everything revolves around identity.”

-Ultimately, the organization chose Okta, another NetHope member, for a number of reasons.
+Ultimately, the organisation chose Okta, another NetHope member, for a number of reasons.
 NRC liked Okta’s lightweight, secure platform.
-Because it was able to access the benefits of Okta for Good, a program that provides non-profit organizations with deeply discounted products and training, Okta’s solutions were also cost-effective.
+Because it was able to access the benefits of Okta for Good, a program that provides non-profit organisations with deeply discounted products and training, Okta’s solutions were also cost-effective.

-Okta also introduced NRC to Cloudworks, an advisory company specializing in cloud-enabled business and technology solutions.
-This valuable connection, and Okta’s willingness to invest a significant amount of effort into ensuring NRC would be successful, were also significant factors in NRC's decision to purchase Okta.
+Okta also introduced NRC to Cloudworks, an advisory company specialising in cloud-enabled business and technology solutions.
+This valuable connection, and Okta’s willingness to invest a significant amount of effort into ensuring NRC would be successful, were also significant factors in NRCs decision to purchase Okta.

 “We were able to run the proof-of-concept on a large scale that would support a hybrid environment, with only a little effort from us,” says Grandt.
 “With the limited resources we have available to run IT, that was key.”

-The proof-of-concept was successful, and NRC selected Okta for, Single Sign-On (SSO), Universal Directory, Lifecycle Management, and Multi-Factor Authentication (MFA).
-It also started a migration to Office 365 and adopted a number of other SaaS apps, including Workplace by Facebook and Zendesk and Kaya.
+The proof-of-concept was successful, and NRC selected Okta for Single Sign-On (SSO), Universal Directory, Lifecycle Management, and Multi-Factor Authentication (MFA).
+It also started a migration to Office 365 and adopted a number of other SaaS apps, including Workplace by Facebook, Zendesk, and Kaya.